 If you’re really looking to make an impact on your guests but not your wallet, consider making only one layer of your tiered cake “real”.
 Cut into this for the photographer and guests, and then have the kitchen take the cake in the back for slicing.
-Instead of serving up a costly tiered cake, have sheet cakes in the kitchen for serving (yes-we make those too!) as they can be quite a bit less expensive than a larger wedding cake.
 Your guests will never know the difference.

 Cupcakes have become much more popular either in addition to or in place of a full-on wedding cake for many couples.
 In addition to being more cost-effective, they can also provide easy servings, are less messy and can look anything from cute to classy.